 - Comprehensive outpatient HIV clinic with particular focus on management and research of non-AIDS complications in an aging population and HCV co-infection

-The Amelia Court HIV Clinic is the largest outpatient provider of HIV care in Dallas and is affiliated with Parkland Health and Hospital System.
+The ACCESS HIV Clinic is the largest outpatient provider of HIV care in Dallas and is affiliated with Parkland Health and Hospital System.
 This busy, urban HIV clinic provides comprehensive HIV care for over 5,500 patients including in-house case management, nutrition, social work, and pharmacy services.

 - Comprehensive HIV outpatient care including management of complex treatment-experienced HIV patients and opportunistic infections